The high-redshift tail of stellar reionization in LCDM is beyond the reach of the low-$\ell$ CMB: Pop-III models that can leave detectable imprints on the CMB

 \subsection{Models using the fixed-stellar-mass star formation with a weaker LW feedback}

 This type of model is motivated by the fixed-stellar-mass model being able to produce $\Delta\chi^2>4$ and low total $\tau$ with physically motivated values of the Pop-III stellar mass owing to the much flatter Pop-III SFR than the fiducial ``\dfcolldt'' model (see the bottom-right panel of Figure~\ref{fig:fidLW_dchi2_Sandro}).
 We therefore test the $M_{\rm min}$ prescription given in \citet{kulkarni20}, who found much weaker effects of LW feedback than previous works owing to gas self-shielding.
-For $J_{\rm LW}=0.01-1 \times 10^{-21}$~erg/s/cm$^2$/Hz/Sr, the \citet{kulkarni20} $M_{\rm min}$ is a factor of $10-20$ smaller than the canonical \citet{machacek01} $M_{\rm min}$.\footnote{Because of the much weaker feedback and because it assumes a fixed stellar mass, this \citet{kulkarni20} model is not signifcantly differnet than the fixed stellar mass, no Lyman-Werner feedkback models in Fig.~\ref{fig:fidLW_dchi2_Sandro}, which yielded our largest $\Delta \chi^2$ of the models we considered there.}
+For $J_{\rm LW}=0.01-1 \times 10^{-21}$~erg/s/cm$^2$/Hz/Sr, the \citet{kulkarni20} $M_{\rm min}$ is a factor of $10-20$ smaller than the canonical \citet{machacek01} $M_{\rm min}$.\footnote{Because of the much weaker feedback and because it assumes a fixed stellar mass, this \citet{kulkarni20} model is somewhat similar to the fixed stellar mass, no Lyman-Werner feedback models in Fig.~\ref{fig:fidLW_dchi2_Sandro}, which yielded our largest $\Delta \chi^2$ of the models we considered there.}